VRCreatorAcademy/vr-creator-academy-collab/Documentation/Contributing/GitTerminology.md

 directory on your own computer.
 ## source control management (appreciated scm)
 A set of tool that help manage different versions control.
 Git is a source control management tool.
+## staging
+An intermediate process of taking files that you have been working and selecting which file well be part of a commit.
 ## upstream
 A repository that is the parent project that owners forks contribute changes back to.
 ## working directory